PURCHASING PROCEDURE GUIDE

 Capital account object codes begin with 56.
 For example: 5611 or 5699.
 Items less than $5000 may not be purchased using a 56 object code.

 The College utilizes State and other Cooperative Purchasing Contracts.
 The use of such approved contracts meets the obligation for obtaining competitive pricing and thus the bid and/or quote requirement is waived.
-Please check with us for recommended vendors for your particular procurement.
+Please check with us for recommended vendors for your particular procurement to ensure an agreement is in place with the selected Cooperative Agency.
 The Purchasing Department reserves the right to change a vendor on a requisition if a contracted one is available for the same product/service.

-Only the VP for Business and Administrative Services and the Purchasing Department are authorized to sign contracts, agreements, and leases on behalf of the College.
+Only the College President, VP for Business and Administrative Services or the Purchasing Department are authorized to sign contracts, agreements, and leases on behalf of the College.
+If someone asks you to sign any type of document which contains terms and conditions or pricing, please refer them to the Director of Purchasing.
+Signing without authority may result in the signing individual being held personally liable for the charges incurred.

 Bid and Quote Limits

 Anticipated expenditures of $25,000 or more per transaction require a formal sealed bid process.
 Contact the Director of Purchasing for an explanation of procedure.
-Please estimate at least a six week timeframe for the process.
+Please estimate a four to six week timeframe for the process.

 The bid and quote thresholds are not applicable to procurements making use of a State or Cooperative Purchasing Contract (see Contract section above).